-Join us for a FREE virtual workshop from 3:00-5:00PM ET on Tuesday, June 9th!
 As many of us know, in a recent pew study there was an alarmingly high percentage of Catholics that do not believe in the real presence of Christ in the Eucharist.
 In this workshop we will explore the beauty of this reality and how we can effective communicate it to our students.
-Participants will explore content as well as practical strategies to implement in the classroom.
-Those who attend will spend time listening to engaging presentations and have time collaborating and working virtually with teachers and catechists from all over the country.
-This event is open to all K-12 Catholic school teachers, catechists, and catechetical leaders.
-To register click here.
+Participants will hear engaging presentations and explore practical strategies to implement in the classroom.

 Jose Gonzalez joined the team at Sophia Institute for Teachers in 2014 after more than 10 years as a Catholic high school teacher.
 In addition to teaching Jose has experience working in parish and diocesan ministry.
 Jose has led over 250 of our workshops in over 45 dioceses, and contributes regularly to our teacher's guides and digital instructional resources.
 He has a BA in theology with a concentration in religious education from Franciscan University of Steubenville, and an MA in evangelization and catechesis from the Augustine Institute.
 Jose and his wife, Mary Beth, have four children.